 The college preparation and application process is exciting, but it must be thoughtfully approached and navigated.
-There are over 3000 colleges and universities in the United States, and many other options abroad, so the search process can, at first, seem overwhelming.
+There are over 3000 colleges and universities in the United States, and many other options abroad.
 The process of applying to college has become increasingly complex and daunting over the last decade, including the factor of cost.
 At Woodward, we work closely with students and families to inform, guide and assist you to organize the college exploration, application, selection, and financing process.

 Representatives from various colleges and universities visit Woodward each year to meet with students and present their programs.
 Woodward parents are encouraged to call The College Counseling Office with any questions related to the college counseling and admissions process.

-If you have any questions about college concealing, please call Alyssa Colby at 617-773-5610 or email her at email@example.com.
+If you have any questions about college counseling, please call Jeffrey DeCristofaro at 617-773-5610 or email his at firstname.lastname@example.org.

 We are scheduling visits at Woodward throughout the fall semester.
-To schedule an appointment, please call Alyssa Colby at 617-773-5610 or email her at firstname.lastname@example.org.
+To schedule an appointment, please call Jeffrey DeCristofaro at 617-773-5610 or email him at email@example.com.
 We look forward to meeting with you.